Heinrich Graetz

 Born Tzvi Hirsch Graetz to a butcher family in Xions (now Książ Wielkopolski), Grand Duchy of Posen, in Prussia (now in Poland), he attended Breslau University, but since Jews at that time were barred from receiving Ph.D.s there, he obtained his doctorate from the University of Jena.
 After 1845 he was principal of the Jewish Orthodox school of the Breslau community, and later taught history at the Jewish Theological Seminary of Breslau (now Wrocław, Poland).

-His magnum opus History of the Jews was quickly translated into other languages and ignited worldwide interest in Jewish history.
+His magnum opus History of the Jews was the first Jewish history which threaded together a unified national history across the global Jewish communities.
+It was quickly translated into other languages and ignited worldwide interest in Jewish history, and later was used as a textbook in Israeli schools.
+As a result, Graetz was widely considered a Zionist or proto-Zionist, but historians have also noted his support for European assimilation.

 In 1869 the University of Breslau (Wrocław) granted him the title of Honorary Professor.
 In 1888 he was appointed an Honorary Member of the Spanish Royal Academy of Sciences.